Last Updated on by

 Some ultralight hardshell jackets (see the Outdoor Research Realm, below), forego hand pockets entirely, the thinking being — we presume — that you save a few grams of weight and already have pant pockets to pop your hands in if need be.
 While this exclusion may seem justifiable to the serious gram-counters amongst you, be sure to consider the impact this may have on mobility if you have your pant pockets stuffed with gear items or have to walk with your hands in there in lower temperatures.

-British-based brand Mountain Equipment hasn’t yet gained the popularity in the US and Canada that it has in its home country, but is one we’re sure will be competing with the big names Stateside in the coming years.
+British-based brand Mountain Equipment hasn’t yet gained the popularity in the US and Canada that it has in its home country, but is one we’re sure will be competing with the big names Stateside in the coming years with their gear.

 And we haven’t even got to the best bit yet: the price.
 The Ogre offers similar performance and specs to many other jackets that will set you back almost twice as much, and as such represents the best value for money of all the items in our selection by quite some way.

 And the downsides?
 You’d have to really nitpick to find fault with this jacket.
 However, if pushed we could say that is has a slightly crinklier feel than some other models in our review.
-If you can deal with that, you’ll be getting a true beast of a jacket at a very palatable price.
+If you can deal with that, you’ll be getting a true beast of a jacket at a very palatable price to wear and keep your body warm and dry!.

 Finding a jacket that’s tough enough to deal with extreme high-mountain conditions whilst retaining the kind of comfort you get from a day-to-day, casual hardshell isn’t an easy task, but with the Beta AR we think we just might have done it.